sebbekarlsson/LWPCMS/SETUPDEV.md

         sass --watch style.scss style.css

 > * (You will need to install sass for this)

+## Testing
+> To run tests, cd into the root of the project and run:

+        ./test.sh

 > * You're good to go!, start contributing to the project :)